renata-nerenata/python_project_iubh/README.md

 │   ├── train.csv      <- 4 training datasets.
 │   └── test.csv       <- One test dataset.
 │
-├── reports            <- Generated analysis in LaTeX.
+├── reports            <- Generated report in LaTeX.
 │   └── figures        <- Generated figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment